 [110/2] via 10.0.0.4, 00:09:03, GigabitEthernet0/0

-Additionally, we can display Type-1 LSAs on any router using the show ip ospf database router command to check the subnet mask advertised for each loopback interface.
+Additionally, we can use the show ip ospf database router command to display Type-1 LSAs on any router and check the subnet mask advertised for each loopback interface.

 Router R1